captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-If a man is honest and fair in the home, he will gain the public’s confidence.
+If a man is honorable and fair in the home, he will gain the public’s confidence.
 I would trust such a man to rule his people well, even to be ruled well.

 ---

-In the thick of battle, when the hail of spears fall, he will be there, by your side.
-But if a man crosses the law, uses force, makes plans to subvert the power of the state, you will never find I have a word of praise for him!
+But if a man crosses the law, uses force, makes plans to subvert the power of the throne, then you will never find I have a word of praise for him!

 ---